-Road Rash is one of the most iconic racing games ever which not only had a pretty good (illegal) racing element but a combative side as well as you can kick, whack and punch other riders off their bikes to win.
-The courses were linear but gorgeously detailed showing various parts of America such as the Rocky Mountains the Nevada desert.
-As the player progresses through the game faster and faster bikes were unlocked taking the gameplay to even faster and most dangerous heights.
-During the console wars of the 90s Sega wanted to become a more mature console and Road Rash was their way of appealing to that audience against Nintendo's Mario Kart.
+Road Rash is one of the most iconic racing games ever which not only had a pretty good (illegal) racing element but a combative side as well.
+You can kick, whack and punch other riders off their bikes to win.
+The courses were linear but gorgeously detailed showing various parts of America such as the Rocky Mountains and the Nevada desert.
+As the player progresses through the game, faster and faster bikes were unlocked taking the gameplay to even faster and more dangerous heights.
+During the console wars of the 90s, Sega wanted to become a more mature console and Road Rash was their way of appealing to that audience against Nintendo's Mario Kart madness.

 System: Arcade, Dreamcast

-Sega has a big history when it comes with making classic racing games and Crazy Taxi definitely sits up there with the most famous with gamers of all ages.
+Sega has a big history when it comes to making classic racing games and Crazy Taxi definitely sits up there with the most famous with gamers of all ages.
 Crazy Taxi has a simple premise of going to pick up a customer and take them to a location in strict time trials.
-This very simple premise along with fun driving controls and physics and a fantastic soundtrack have made it into one of the most iconic a to be driving games of all time.
-This game started off in the Arcades and Sega's sixth generation console the Dreamcast before being ported to the PS2, GameCube, PS3, Xbox 360 and even Android and iOS.
+This very simple premise along with fun driving controls and physics, and a fantastic soundtrack has made it into one of the most iconic a-to-be-driving games of all time.
+This game started off in the Arcades and Sega's sixth-generation console the Dreamcast before being ported to the PS2, GameCube, PS3, Xbox 360, and even Android and iOS.

 System: GameCube, PS2, Xbox

-Simpsons Hit and Run was a fantastic game which finally let players explore Springfield like never before.
-Heavily inspired by Grand Thefot Auto III with a more driving focus this was a technically brilliant game and not just a game living off the Simpsons brand.
+Simpsons Hit and Run was a fantastically hilarious game that finally let players explore Springfield like never before.
+Heavily inspired by Grand Theft Auto III, this was a technically brilliant game - and not just a game living off the Simpsons brand!
 The game had a heavy driving focus with many levels and tasks involving racing other characters and time trials.
 The game was helped by the actual cast of the Simpsons which made it a truly genuine experience and not just a fantastic racing game.

 Daytona USA is a game you've probably only seen in the arcades.
-It's a simple game which sees the player take control of a stock car and takes part in the famous Daytona race starting in last with the objective of staying ahead of the time trial and beating all other racers.
-As an arcade game this was not meant to be a game spent playing for hours and hours and as such most games were quick blasts which ended in failure.
-However, with Sega's vast experience of racing arcade games in the 80s and 90s this was incredibly fun from start to finish especially with the arcade boxes with pedals and steering wheels.
+It's a simple game that sees the player take control of a stock car and takes part in the famous Daytona race starting in last with the objective of staying ahead of the time trial and beating all other racers.
+As an arcade game, this was not meant to be a game spent playing for hours and hours and as such most games were quick blasts that ended in failure.
+However, with Sega's vast experience of racing arcade games in the 80s and 90s, this was incredibly fun from start to finish especially with the arcade boxes with pedals and steering wheels.

-WipeOut is a series of futuristic racing games famous for high octane and lightning fast races, similar to Nintendo's F-Zero.
-The first WipeOut was well received but it was the second WipeOut (2097) which really made this game.
+WipeOut is a series of futuristic racing games famous for high octane and lightning-fast races, similar to Nintendo's F-Zero.
+The first WipeOut was well received but it was the second WipeOut (2097) that really made this game.
 At the time, there was nothing quite like the sheer speed that WipeOut had to offer and although the series is still going with WipeOut 2048 2097 still remains a classic racing game that many gamers from the 90s remember fondly.

 System: Arcade, Atari

 Pole Position isn't that widely known as gaming was not prominent at all in 1982.
 However, for those lucky enough to experience this game at the time it was out they got to experience one of the best 3D racing games ever made.
-In the same way that Gran Trak 10 become the precursor to this, Pole Position could possibly be one the most important racing games ever which helped pave the way for practically every racing games since.
-In its hey day it was the highest grossing arcade game in the USA even beating Pac-Man.
+In the same way that Gran Trak 10 become the precursor to this, Pole Position could possibly be one the most important racing games ever which helped pave the way for practically every racing game since.
+In its heyday, it was the highest-grossing arcade game in the USA even beating Pac-Man.
 Wow.

 System: Super Nintendo

 Let us know what you think of our list.
+Have you played any of these classic driving games?
 Are there any we've missed that you think should be added?